Lipid Synthesis

 \[\label{eq:mdh} Malate + NADP+ \rightarrow NADPH + CO_2 + 2 Pyruvate\]

 In sum, these reactions use a cytosolic NADH and the released oxaloacetate to generate NADPH and two pyruvate molecules, which can then be re-oxidized in the mitochondria.
 This means that for each Citrate released and Acetyl-CoA generated by ATP-Citrate Lyase, one NADPH is regenerated (again, at a cost of an ATP from reaction 9).
 This helps to maintain the NADPH pool.
-Therefore we can suspect that the 8 Acetyl-CoA’s needed in reaction [eq:pamitate-overall] will come with 8 NADPH molecules, so on average we need 6 more from the pentose phosphate shunt to have 14NADPH’s needed to syntehsize palmitate.
+Therefore we can suspect that the 8 Acetyl-CoA’s needed in reaction \(\ref{eq:pamitate-overall}\) will come with 8 NADPH molecules, so on average we need 6 more from the pentose phosphate shunt to have 14NADPH’s needed to syntehsize palmitate.
 This means we need the equivalent of 6 molecules of glucose to go through the pentose phosphate pathway, and still need to generate 7 ATP, 8 NADH (equivalent to 20 ATP) and 8 Acetyl-CoA molecules (This requires 4 Glucoses, but generates 12 NADH and 4 ATP during partial oxidation) to power the formation of a single palmitic acid.
-This means a net requirement of 16 glucose molecules to make a single palmitic acid, at a net gain of only 11 ATP equivalents of energy.
-Recall that if those same glucose molecules were to undergo complete oxidation it would yield 512 ATP.
+This means a net requirement of 16 glucose molecules to make a single palmitic acid, at a net gain of only 11 ATP equivalents of energyThe exact math here is unimportant, since this is simplified scenario, but the point is that you have to use up a lot of glucose without gaining a lot of energy to make a single fatty acid.
+Recall that if those same glucose molecules were to undergo complete oxidation it would yield 512 ATP16 Glucose x 32 ATP/glucose..
 This is a huge diversion of resources for making a single fatty acid.

-that work on the \(\Delta\)4, \(\Delta\)5, \(\Delta\)6 and \(\Delta\)9 positions of a fatty acid.
-The enzymes that catalyze these reactions are FADS1 and FADS2, which we discussed in terms of PUFA metabolism and the Stearoyl-CoA Desaturase.
+Humans have four desaturases that work on the \(\Delta\)4, \(\Delta\)5, \(\Delta\)6 and \(\Delta\)9 positions of a fatty acid.
+The enzymes that catalyze these reactions are FADS1 and FADS2, which we discussed in terms of PUFA metabolism and the Stearoyl-CoA DesaturaseAbbreviated SCD..
 The desaturation is a key part of the assembly of triglycerides and phosphpolipids, as a desaturated fatty acid is preferentially attached to the sn2 position.
 Both desaturases and elongases can alter the structure of both dietary and endogenously produced fatty acids.

 Two steps of fatty acid biosynthesis are under relatively acute control.
 ATP-Citrate Lyase is phosphorylated and activated by insulin-dependent signaling through Akt (Berwick et al. 2002), whereas Acetyl-CoA Carboxylase is dephosphorylated and activated, also in an Akt-dependent manner (Witters and Kemp 1992).
-The inactivation of ACC is due to phosphorylation by both PKA or AMPK, so the role of insulin is to reverse that inhibition.
+The inactivation of ACC is due to phosphorylation by both PKAIn response to glucagon or adrenaline signaling or AMPKThe AMP-Activated Protein Kinase, In response to energy needs., so the role of insulin is to reverse that inhibition.
 The precise process by which insulin and Akt mediate this dephosphorylation is not clear at this stage.

+At a chronic level, fatty acid biosynthesis is regulated by transcriptional control of several enzymes.
 SREBP1c, discussed earlier, promotes the synthesis of Fatty Acid Synthase, ACC, ATP-Citrate Lyase, SCD1 and several of the elongases (Horton, Goldstein, and Brown 2002; Moon et al. 2012).
-Another transcriptional regulator is the more recently described ChREBP.
-This transcription factor is activated by excessive carbohydrates, and especially in the liver, results in the activation of many of the same lipid synthetic proteins.
+Another transcriptional regulator is the more recently described ChREBPCarbohydrate Response Element Binding Protein.
+This transcription factor is activated by excessive carbohydrates, and especially in the liver, results in the activation of many of the same lipid synthetic proteinsMore information about ChREBP can be found in __ELEM_140599026819824__..
 ChREBP is thought to play a key role in fructose’s strong lipogenic effects in the liver (Kim et al. 2016).

 We may generally consider fatty acid formation and storage as negative, as increased adiposity is causal of obesity, which now affects over a third of Americans (Flegal et al. 2016).
 However fat synthesis and storage is also essential for normal physiological function.
 Disorders or impairments of either adipocyte generation, or lipid storage result in a disease termed lipodystrophy.
 In this condition, fatty acids are unable to be stored effectively as triglycerides in adipose depots and therefore are ectopically deposited in tissues such as liver and muscle, promoting tissue impairment and inducing insulin resistance.
 A recent genetic association study showed that among normal-weight seeming individuals with insulin resistance and hyperlipidemia, variants in lipogenic and adipogenic genes were associated with this phenotype (Lotta et al. 2016).
 This may also be part of the reason why some ethnic groups, such as those of Chinese descent, have increased diabetes and liver disease risk, even at adiposity levels that pose less risk for those of European descent (Chiu et al. 2011).